 Upon initial arrival, a user's device requires the following setup:

-- Mobile app is installed, registered, and the user is signed in.
+- The mobile app is installed and registered, and the user is signed in.

 - A cellular or Wi-Fi data signal is enabled.